junxit/us-congress-bills-111/metadata.md

 - 2009-04-28 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4871)
 - 2009-04-28 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4871)
 - 2009-04-29 — Received in the Senate and referred to the Committee on the Judiciary.
+- 2009-04-30 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2009-04-30 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2009-04-30 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S4995)
+- 2009-04-30 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S4995)
+- 2009-05-01 — Message on Senate action sent to the House.